Amy Brown, Executive Director

 Amy Brown and her husband, Eric, had a healthy aspiring hockey player taking stand-up ice skating lessons.
 At four years old Alex, had a spontaneous spinal epidural hematoma resulting in a spinal cord injury.
 Alex’s family remained positive through an extended hospital stay and subsequent complications.
 Learning about sled hockey while as an inpatient set up their introduction into the sport.
 Alex immediately loved it and his entire family has been their to support the program ever since.
-Amy is the Mighty Penguins Executive Director and Eric is a hockey coach.
+Amy is the Mighty Penguins Executive Director, Eric is a hockey coach and her father, Jay Roach is a volunteer in the equipment room.
 Inspiring players, the opportunity to be on a team and compete are just a few amazing reasons to love sled hockey!

 With the Brown’s commitment to Alex regaining as much function as possible, they have researched and identified innovative programs.
 Their family including Alex’s younger sister, Abigail, stay at a Ronald McDonald House each summer as Alex participates in an intensive therapy program for 8-12 weeks researching pediatric spinal cord injury recovery.
 Amy has built a network of families and reaches out to local families that are facing similar challenges.
 Out of this effort, the Browns started the nonprofit Rise Again to help families in Western PA with spinal cord injuries.
 Amy is the President of Rise Again and enjoys the outreach efforts the most in connecting and educating families.

 Throughout all of Alex’s health issues, Amy has continued working at DICK’S Sporting Goods as a Regional Recruiter at the corporate office.
 She has worked her way up to her role she had to step back from while taking care of her family.
 Amy has a MS in Marketing and a BSBA from Robert Morris University.